- General Responsibilities of the Office of Overseas Study

 IU study abroad programs are those which have been approved by the university-wide Overseas Study Advisory Council (OSAC), as required by presidential directive.
 Study abroad initiatives which attempt to proceed without the approval of OSAC have no official status as IU programs and cannot advertise themselves as such.
 Independent initiatives risk being cancelled, and credit for their participants denied upon review.

-IU programs are also operated within the IU Policy on Study Abroad in Countries with Travel Warnings.
+IU programs are also operated within the IU Policy on Study Abroad in Countries Under Level 3 Travel Advisories.

 IU programs are also operated within the IU Policy on Programs Involving Children.

 - Responsibilities of the Office of Overseas Study for Approved IU Programs Abroad